mulesoft-consulting/ASMonGCP/README.md

 <a id="deploydemo"></a>
 ## Deploy Demo Application

+<a id="step6"></a>
 ### **STEP 6**: Clone Demo Application

-- For our demo application will will be using **Northern Trail Outfitters** shopping cart application.
+- For our demo application will will be using **Mythical Retail** shopping cart application.
 This web based UI will call several services to complete the order.

 - Clone the demo application git repository onto your local machine.